Center for Women's History

 Robert and Mercedes Eichholz Foundation

 Claudine and Fred Bacher

 The Caroline M. Lowndes Foundation

 Public funding for the Center for Women’s History

 Empire State Development and I LOVE NEW YORK

 Regional Economic Development Council Initiative

 Named one of Life magazine's "100 Most Important Americans of the 20th Century" and the first member of the LGBT community to receive the Presidential Medal of Freedom, Billie Jean King carries a legacy far beyond her 39 Grand Slam titles.
 Over her long career, she leveraged her role as a public figure to champion human rights, challenge discrimination, and fight for gender equality.

-In anticipation of the opening of the Center for Women's History, get a sneak peek of items from her archive in a special display on view now.
-This installation highlights her 1970s advocacy on behalf of women in sports, featuring items from the Billie Jean King Archive, donated to the New-York Historical Society in 2016.
-See the white lace dress she wore when she won the US Open in 1971 and Wimbledon in 1972; the racket she used during her 1975 grand slam title win at Wimbledon; and the Essex Bowl she received after winning the Essex County Country Club Ladies’ Invitational Tennis Tournament a record three times.
+Two temporary installations on our fourth floor highlight King’s 1970s advocacy on behalf of women in sports, and her place in the larger narrative of women’s history.
+Part of the Center for Women’s History, the cases feature items from the Billie Jean King Archive, donated to the New-York Historical Society in 2016, as well as other more recent King-related acquisitions.
+See the Ted Tinling dress she wore at Wimbledon in 1982; her signature Adidas sneakers from the early 1970s; and the Essex Bowl she received after winning the Essex County Country Club Ladies’ Invitational Tennis Tournament a record three times.